Dutch hip hop Live Radio Stations

 Choose a Genre

-The roots of Dutch hip hop can be traced back to the early 1980s, when Dutch youth began to adopt hip hop culture, fashion, and music.
-The first Dutch rap record was released in 1981 by a group called MC Miker G & DJ Sven.
-The song was a cover of the Sugarhill Gang's "Rapper's Delight" and became a hit in the Netherlands.
+The origins of Dutch hip hop trace back to the early 1980s when the youth of the Netherlands, inspired by the burgeoning hip hop movement in the U.S., began adopting its fashion, dance, and music.
+The first Dutch rap record, released in 1981 by MC Miker G & DJ Sven, was a cover of the iconic "Rapper's Delight" by the Sugarhill Gang.
+This track became a hit in the Netherlands, marking the beginning of Dutch hip hop’s journey.